 In January 2008, Business Objects was acquired by SAP for $6.8 billion, making it the third largest software acquisition at the time.

-Bernard is now a member of the SAP Supervisory Board and its strategy committee.
-He is also a member of Cap Gemini’s board and its strategy committee.
+Bernard is now a member of the Supervisory Board of SAP.
+He is also a member of the Board of Trustees of Stanford University.